For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're a postgraduate student taking some extra time to finish your thesis over the summer, things are a bit more complicated.
 This is officially outside of course time so, again, you're no longer exempt.

-However, a good way to get around this is to move back home for the summer.
-If you can prove to your local council that you're moving away as soon as uni is over, they won't send you a bill.
+Although, one option could be to move back home for the summer.
+If you can prove to your local council that you're moving away as soon as uni is over, they shouldn't send you a bill.
 Of course, that's assuming your parents will cover your share of their council tax bill...

 How to apply for student council tax exemption